thaisfiori/blog_da_tha/README.md

 To run the project you need first to have a Postgres container runnng on port 5432.
 We embed a docker-compose configuration to ease setting up the enviroment.

-''' sh
+'''
-# Rum this to have a database on 5432
+# Run this to have a database on 5432
 docker-compose up -d
 '''